d13i/ubatku-backend/README.md

 An app that reminds users to take their medication

-Flow:
+Insert Flow:

 1. Take pic of prescription
 2. Pass to vlm, structured output
+3. Ask for user input if have missing info
-3. Additional calculations for quantity calculations
+4. Additional calculations for quantity calculations
-4. Send params to frontend for alarm settings
+5. Send params to frontend for alarm settings
-5. Additional settings to caretaker for confirmation??
+6. Additional settings to caretaker for confirmation??

+Remind Flow:

+1. Alarm goes off, specific quantity, method etc...
+2. User required to take pic to send evidence to caretaker
+3. Update backend on quantity
+4. SNOOZE EMERGENCY??

 Setup